 Community Housing Network strengthens communities by connecting people to housing resources.
 We collaborate with community partners to provide inclusive long-term housing for vulnerable residents of our community.
 This includes people who are homeless, have a disability, are victims of domestic violence or sex trafficking and/or have low-income.
 We help provide the opportunity to live as fully integrated, participating citizens.
 Our principal belief is that inclusive communities help in the deconcentration of poverty and creation of successful, stronger, more vibrant neighborhoods.
-We have developed 711 units of affordable housing since we began in 2001.
+We have developed 823 units of affordable housing since we began in 2001.
 As the largest permanent supportive housing provider in Oakland and Macomb counties, we work closely with HUD and others addressing homelessness.
-In 2016, our Housing Resource Center (HRC) took 24,517 calls ranging from utility help to foreclosure and we assisted 159 households in mortgage or property tax delinquency and 805 with home buyer education.
-We assist people with a disability, and their family, in creating successful long-term housing plans.
+In 2018, our Housing Resource Center (HRC) took 19,843 calls ranging from people seeking utility help to those seeking assistance in a housing crisis.
+We assisted 2,727 people with home buyer education.
+CHN assists people with a disability, and their family, in creating successful long-term housing plans.

 Members of the executive team, from left, Carrie Mendoza, Kirsten Elliott, Marc Craig and Dawn Calnen, gathered for the groundbreaking of Jefferson Oaks, Oak Park.
 The 60 new-home community, including the adaptive reuse of a formerly vacant school, is nearly completed.